HouzuoGuo/laitos/doc/[Daemon]-DNS-server.md

     <td>MyDomainNames</td>
     <td>array of strings</td>
     <td>
-        The laitos DNS server's own domain names.
+        Define the DNS server's own domain names.
         <br />
-        The DNS server gives authoritative responses to SOA, NS, MX, A queries of these domain names.
+        The DNS server will automatically respond to SOA, NS, MX, and address queries for these domains with its own server IP.
         <br />
         This is also used by <a href="https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-DNS-server-(invoke-app-commands)">DNS server (invoke app commands)</a>
         and <a href="https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-DNS-server-(TCP-over-DNS)">DNS server (TCP over DNS)</a>